min69u/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## Scientists finally did a study on forks.
+It's about tine!